0fficialNadeem/Calculator-JavaFX/README.md

 ## Features

-- Addition, subtraction, multiplication,division and Log operations
+- Addition, subtraction, multiplication, division and Log operations
 - Clear button to reset the calculator

 ## Technologies Used